bitcoinops/bitcoinops.github.io/_topics/en/hold-invoices.md

   inventory for the requested item.
 This would give her a chance to cancel the payment if she couldn't deliver.

-  Hold invoices are sometimes spelled "hodl invoices".
+  Hold invoices are sometimes spelled "hodl invoices."

 ## Optional.
 Produces a Markdown link with either "[title][]" or
 ## "[title](link)"